 In my honest opinion (and I know I'm not a lone voice here), there are certain institutions too important to be left to the whims of market forces and profit.
 It's probably just the "crazy Socialist" in me talking, but some social services are absolutely necessary for the health of the community, and the nature of these vital services are often such that it may not be possible to run them in a "profitable" manner and still serve a democratic populace in a moral way (those "Socialist" fire-fighting, law enforcement, and water/sewer services, for example).
 I would argue strongly that health care and libraries are to be grouped among those sacred cows, and we've already seen how broken our capital-centric health care system has become.

-This is the reason we pay TAXES: to support and subsidize necessary public services that private companies can't be trusted to operate in the best interests of the population
+This is the reason we pay TAXES: to support and subsidize necessary public services that private companies can't be trusted to operate in the best interests of the population.

 Why?
 Because we're a democracy, and therefore we value the delivering of essential services to all citizens in an equitable manner, regardless of socioeconomic status.
 We're also NOT using an accounting system that conveniently externalizes the human cost of lost employment and decreased access by, or service to the public in order to show a short-term "profit" on our balance sheet.